Interleaving Fast and Slow Decision Making: Experiments

 \textit{\textbf{Rule:}} If $d < r$, use $sys_{(x,y)}$.
 Otherwise use System 1.

 Figure \ref{fig:sys0_loc} shows the variations of score and time across games.
-As we can see, this rule is able to beat System 2 both on score and as desired \eqref{equ:time_sys01}--\eqref{equ:score_sys02}.
+As we can see, this rule is able to beat System 2 as desired \eqref{equ:time_sys01}--\eqref{equ:score_sys02}.
 The agent records a win rate of about $0.41$ with each game taking $2.30$ seconds on average.
 This is not better than an agent that used only proximity.